 A life of the mind

 A genuine love for learning and the pursuit of knowledge across boundaries and borders is a hallmark of life at Whitman.
 In fact, the life of the mind begins even before students reach campus — reading a book chosen by the college president for the Summer Reading program is a tradition among incoming students, regardless of their majors.
-During Opening Week, new students gather with Core professors to discuss the chosen work.
+During Opening Week, new students gather with Encounters professors to discuss the chosen work.
 Recent selections include The Devil's Highway, A Hope in the Unseen, The Things They Carried, and Guns, Germs, and Steel.
 But it’s not just reading.
 Talented Whitman student writers from various disciplines compete annually in Whitman’s One-Act Play Contest.
 A panel of faculty and staff vote on student-written scripts, and the three winning plays — completely written, acted, and produced by students — are performed at Harper Joy Theatre.
 The Whitman Undergraduate Conference — an annual, day-long event — is yet another tradition where the entire community celebrates the scholarship and creative achievements of Whitman students.

 A spirit of adventure

 Whitman students constantly challenge themselves, whether it’s academics or things lighter.
 Simply, they know how to have fun.
 From long-standing traditions to spontaneous moments of celebration, this is a campus that makes it easy to embrace the extracurricular adventures, friendships, and experiences that make for a truly memorable college experience.

 Spend a day on our campus and you’ll experience the spirit of Ankeny Field, the heart of Whitman’s campus, where students gather for everything from athletic practice to social events and gorgeous sunsets.
 Talk to some of them and you’ll discover the type of people who will debate with you about the nature of man even in the middle of a game of Frisbee Golf!